-Arbitration and mediation is an alternative conflict resolution (ADR) where a third (3rd) party is asked to assist in a disagreement settlement, such as when someone violates an NDA.
+Arbitration and mediation are alternative conflict resolution (ADR) where a third (3rd) party is asked to assist in a disagreement settlement, such as when someone violates an NDA.
 A definitive settlement is not reached under both forms until both parties agree.
-We will take a closer look at the difference between mediation and arbitration through going into more detail about each approach.
+We will look at the difference between mediation and arbitration by going into more detail about each approach.

 What is Arbitration?

 Arbitration is similar to going to court with less formality and cost.
-The parties employ one or more arbitrators to examine the dispute and make a decision, instead of filing a lawsuit.
-The process of arbitration may be relatively simple; typically, some document preparation and a hearing are involved in the arbitration.
-A lawyer doesn’t need to arbitrate, but many parties use lawyers to assist in making the strongest legal arguments.
+The parties employ one or more arbitrators to examine the dispute and decide instead of filing a lawsuit.
+The arbitration process may be relatively simple; typically, some document preparation and a hearing are involved.
+A lawyer doesn’t need to arbitrate, but many parties use lawyers to make the strongest legal arguments.

-The decision of the arbitrator may be advisory (in which case any party may ignore it and file a lawsuit) or may be binding.
+The arbitrator’s decision may be advisory (if any party may ignore it and file a lawsuit) or may be binding.
 A binding ruling can be imposed by a court and can not be reversed unless anything extremely unjust has happened-the arbitrator ruled against you, for example.
 You then find that the arbitrator held shares in the business of your opponent.

 Advantages of Arbitration